 Crack Withdrawal

-During the withdrawal period, the crack addict’s body and brain go through changes, readjusting and relearning to function without crack cocaine in the system.
+During the withdrawal period, the crack addict’s body and brain go through many changes, readjusting and relearning to function without crack cocaine in the system.
 For this reason, crack users often experience uncomfortable symptoms, such as:

 - Fatigue or exhaustion